×

 Is Carotid Artery A Serious Condition?

 Similar to the blood vessels of the heart (coronary arteries) which get clogged by fat and cholesterol deposits (atherosclerosis), carotid arteries can also get blocked which could lead to a stroke or brain attack, which is regularly known as carotid disease.
 While one cannot experience any external symptoms of carotid disease, doctors can identify this condition by checking for a whooshing sound in the neck with stethoscope.
-The first sign of the disease will be TIA (a transient ischemic attack).
+The first sign of the disease will be a TIA (a transient ischemic attack).

 When Should I Opt For A Carotid Stenting Procedure?

-• You have a carotid artery with a 70 percent blockage or more, especially if you’ve had stroke or stroke symptoms.
+• You have a carotid artery with a 70 percent blockage or more, especially if you’ve had a stroke or stroke symptoms.

 • You’ve already had a carotid endarterectomy and are experiencing new narrowing after surgery (restenosis).